numselli/ProtoBot/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- prettier-ignore-end -->

-ProtoBot is a powerful expandable Discord bot for furries and alike!
+ProtoBot is a powerful Discord bot for furries and alike!

 [Add me to your server!](https://discord.com/api/oauth2/authorize?client_id=769227328387416084&permissions=518151064640&scope=bot)